amirmasoud/oops/README.md

 ## Features

-In case of accidental creation of file instead of a folder, right-click on the folder and convert it to a folder.
+In case of accidental creation of file instead of a folder, right-click on the folder and convert it to a file.

 ![Convert file to folder](screenshots/oops_folder.gif?raw=true "Convert file to folder")

-Same with the accidental folder, right-click and swap it with a file.
+Same with the accidental file, right-click and swap it with a folder.

 ![Convert folder to file](screenshots/oops_file.gif?raw=true "Convert folder to file")